lxander42/PKM-Public/3RESOURCES/STANDARDS/System-wide Tags.md

 - #weekly-update - an update of what I did for the week at work
 - #winning-trade - a trade that is a winner, useful for looking at what is successful when trading.
 - #yearly-review - a yearly review and focus/goal setting for next year

-## Status tags
+## Status Tags

 - #seed - a fleeting idea that I felt the impulse to right down, it has not been though or written about for more than a minute or less.
 - #sprout - a note that has grown from a seed, it may have a few links to other notes and has a paragraph or two of my own thoughts on what I think this idea is in my own terms and some further areas of study or sections that I would like to flesh out.
 - #tree - a further developed idea which is starting to stand on its own.
 All of the areas that I would like to study on this topic have been outlined with a rough draft of my thoughts on each section.
 This note is referenced by many other notes and contained in one or more [Maps of Content (MOC)](../DEFINITIONS/Maps%20of%20Content%20(MOC).md).
 - #evergreen - a fully independent and long-lasting (evergreen) note which needs no external explanation in which my thoughts are fully fleshed out and reviewed for continuity.
 Should align with the concept of [Evergreen notes (andymatuschak.org)](andymatuschak.org)) and follow the framework of [atomic notes](https://notes.andymatuschak.org/Evergreen_notes_should_be_atomic).